printags/node-pcsclite/README.md

 ### Error: Cannot find module '../build/Release/pcsclite.node'

-Starting from version 0.7.0, @pokusew/pcsclite uses pre-built binaries via `node-gyp-build` which should avoid this error.
+@printags/node-pcsclite uses pre-built binaries via `node-gyp-build` which should avoid this error.
 However, if you still encounter this issue, it could be due to one of these reasons:

-1. **You're using an older version** of the library that doesn't include pre-built binaries.
-Update to the latest version.

-2. **No pre-built binary is available for your platform**:
+1. **No pre-built binary is available for your platform**:
    * In this case, the library tries to build from source using [node-gyp](https://github.com/nodejs/node-gyp)
    * Make sure you have all the requirements for building from source as described in the [Installation](#installation) section

-3. **There's an issue with the pre-built binary installation**:
+2. **There's an issue with the pre-built binary installation**:
    * Try clearing your npm cache: `npm cache clean --force`
-   * Reinstall the package: `npm uninstall @pokusew/pcsclite && npm install @pokusew/pcsclite`
+   * Reinstall the package: `npm uninstall @printags/node-pcsclite && npm install @printags/node-pcsclite`

-If the problem persists, [open a new issue](https://github.com/pokusew/node-pcsclite/issues/new) with details about your platform, OS, Node.js version, and npm/yarn version.
+If the problem persists, [open a new issue](https://github.com/printags/node-pcsclite/issues/new) with details about your platform, OS, Node.js version, and npm/yarn version.

 ## License